-The Office of Regulatory Affairs and Quality serves as a no-cost resource to the clinical research community at Duke University Medical Center.
+The Office of Regulatory Affairs and Quality serves as a no-cost resource to the clinical research community at Duke Health.
 We offer regulatory and quality assurance support in all aspects of clinical research from preclinical requirements to first-in-human studies and beyond.
 Our goal is to provide the Duke community with the tools, training and support needed to navigate the complex regulatory pathways that accompany translational research.
 We aim to do this by providing support in the following areas:

 - Early Regulatory Strategy Development: We encourage early interaction as a means to develop a regulatory strategy that is appropriate for the complexity of your research project.

 - Preclinical Testing and GMP Manufacturing: We provide guidance and support to research teams developing and executing preclinical studies or manufacturing investigational products.